Pinoy Big Brother: Hosts

 In 737, Enchong Dee was introduced as a new host; however, as part of the tradition of the program, he had to stay in the House first and experience how the housemates are experiencing their stay inside the House.
 He later was allowed to exit the house; afterwards, he returned to his hosting stint as the show's hourly updater.
 On the other hand, Mariel Rodriguez returned to the show after five years to play as the last celebrity houseguest and later host the Big Nights marking her significant return as host, similar to that of what happened to Gonzaga in Teen Edition 1 Big Night.

-In Lucky 7, Toni Gonzaga and Mariel Rodriguez both went on maternity leave.
-Toni returned to hosting duties prior to the entering of the Dream Team.
+In Lucky 7, Gonzaga and Rodriguez both went on maternity leave; the former returned to hosting duties prior to the entry of the Dream Team.

-In Otso, former Big Winners Melai Cantiveros (from Double Up) and Kim Chiu (from Teen Edition 1) joined Gonzaga and Domingo as new hosts, while Alex Gonzaga returned as a permanent co-host for the show.
-Rodriguez didn't return to host this season to focus on hosting It's Showtime and give more parenting time for her daughter.
+In Otso, former Big Winners Melai Cantiveros (from Double Up) and Kim Chiu (from Teen Edition 1) joined Gonzaga and Domingo as new hosts, while Alex Gonzaga returned as a permanent co-host for the season.
+Rodriguez did not return to host this season to focus on hosting It's Showtime and give more parenting time for her daughter.
 Gonzalez did not host during the tenure of the first teen batch as she was pregnant and later gave birth to her second child at that time, but later returned to host upon the entry of the first adult batch of housemates.

 In Connect, 737 adult ex-housemate Richard Juan joined to host online updates; while Enchong Dee returned to host online contents for the show, together with Cantiveros (however, their appearances were only occasional).
 Gonzaga, Gonzalez and Domingo reprised their roles as hosts, with the latter two also hosting online companion shows for the program.
-Kim Chiu, Edward Barber, and Maymay Entrata were earlier reported to host online contents for the program (with Chiu and Entrata having joined the official launch and the Big Night respectively, while Barber only appeared on the Big Night, acting the comedy sketch as one of the housemates), but were never seen doing their hosting stints in the succeeding events of the show.
+Chiu, Edward Barber, and Maymay Entrata were earlier reported to host online contents for the program (with Chiu and Entrata having joined the official launch and the Big Night respectively, while Barber only appeared on the Big Night, acting the comedy sketch as one of the housemates), but were never seen doing their hosting stints in the succeeding events of the show.
 Alex Gonzaga, on the other hand, did not return to the show due to her transfer to Brightlight Productions' noontime show Lunch Out Loud.